Honeywell seeks clarity on U.S. airline display panel proposal

+BRIEF-Al Baraka Bank Egypt OGM approves 0.15 share for each existing share

+* OGM approves 0.15 share for each existing share Source: (http://bit.ly/2nOiRSn) Further company coverage:

-NEW YORK Honeywell on Tuesday said it wanted U.S. air safety regulators to explain a new proposal to compel airlines to change cockpit instrument panels the company makes for Boeing planes over concerns that Wi-Fi signals could wipe out crucial readings and create a risk of crashing.
+NEW YORK, Sept 24 Honeywell on Tuesday said it wanted U.S. air safety regulators to explain a new proposal to compel airlines to change cockpit instrument panels the company makes for Boeing planes over concerns that Wi-Fi signals could wipe out crucial readings and create a risk of crashing.

 Honeywell noted that the Federal Aviation Administration was content to make replacement of the cockpit displays optional.
 But on Tuesday, the FAA proposed compelling airlines to make about $10,000 in changes to each display panel.